ElijahKotyluk/elijahkotyluk.com/static/articles/static-blog-markdown-nuxt.md

   ],
   ...
 ```
-After you've done this, the next thing you want to do is get your directories set up to look something like this:
+After you've done this, the next thing you want to do is get your project directory set up to look something like this:

 <img alt="nuxt static blog directory setup"
      title="nuxt blog directory"